 4. San Francisco

 San Francisco’s rhinoplasty costs reflect the city’s high cost of living, with average prices ranging from $8,000 – $16,000.
-Key factors affecting pricing include:
+Key factors affecting pricing include limited number of top surgeons, high operating costs, and affluent tech industry.

 Many San Francisco clinics offer advanced 3D imaging technology for rhinoplasty planning, which can enhance precision and patient satisfaction.